vitessio/website/content/en/docs/get-started/local.md

 ## Next Steps

-You can now proceed with [Vertical Split](../../user-guides/vertical-split).
+You can now proceed with [MoveTables](../../user-guides/move-tables).

 Or alternatively, if you would like to teardown your example: